Chulvi/DRL_Nanodegree_Navigation/README.md

 5. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.

+For more detailed instructions, feel free to check [this repository](https://github.com/udacity/deep-reinforcement-learning)

 ### Getting Started

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: